 If you feel like you’re just not going to be able to get the hang of simming someone in your duty post really well, you can always consider changing to a new duty post.
-Check out the link above to learn about some of the other ones available.
+Check out the link above to learn about some other ones available.

 What next?
-Fill out the form at the bottom of this page, and then talk to your Commanding Officer to let them know that you believe that you’ll need to change your character’s duty post to do that and you’d like guidance on planning and executing this plan.
+Fill out the form at the bottom of this page and then talk to your Commanding Officer to let them know that you believe that you’ll need to change your character’s duty post to do that and you’d like guidance on planning and executing this plan.